How to get buy-in for changes to your organizational structure

 Share the current state of your org

 But org charts can show more than the standard hierarchy.
-The current state should also communicate information that directly correlates to the need to restructure.
+The current state should also communicate information that directly correlates to the need for a new organizational structure.
 If you need to, for instance, operate with a skeleton crew to weather a crisis, this exercise helps identify the most crucial roles necessary to keep the lights on.

 Once you have your org chart, use visual cues to highlight gaps or problems.
 Here are some common issues that may need to be addressed through organizational change: